Hormonal implants and intrauterine devices (IUDs) are both safe and dependable methods of birth control.

 Implants and IUDs are alike in other ways too.
 A doctor or nurse has to insert and remove them -- you can’t do it yourself.
 Both are reversible -- you can get pregnant as soon as they’re removed.
 They’re more expensive at first than other kinds of birth control, but that cost evens out over time.

-Also, neither method prevents STDs.
+Also, neither method prevents sexually transmitted diseases (STDs).

 How They Compare